breatheco-de/content/src/content/lesson/creating-user-stories.md

 **What is a Feature?** It is a functionality that the application has!
 For example: sign-up, sign-in, vote, buy, etc.

 Describing a feature seems easy, but it can be challenging:  Where should you start?
 How detailed should it be?
 How technical can you be?
-But, don’t worry…”user stories” have come to the rescue!
+But, don’t worry…"user stories" have come to the rescue!

 User stories have become very popular as a feature-based-documentation-standard because they cut all the fat from the process.
 The are straightforward, easy to understand by everyone involved (not just the developers), and easy to test.